solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   If your server administrator user name and password are correct.
 -   If you have configured firewall rule for your client machine.
 -   If you have configured firewall rule for the server instance.
--   If you've configured your server with private access in virtual networking, make sure - your client machine is in the same virtual network.
+-   If you have configured your server with private access in virtual networking, make sure - your client machine is in the same virtual network.